taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/XSS Contexts.md

 </script><img src=1 onerror=alert(document.domain)>
 ```
 - **This payload works even though the string is not properly terminated within the injected data.
-- **The reason this payload works is that the browser first performs HTML parsing to identify page elements, including blocks of scripts.**
+- **The reason this payload works is because the browser first performs HTML parsing to identify page elements, including blocks of scripts.**
 - **Only later does it perform JavaScript parsing to understand and execute the embedded scripts.**
 - **The above payload leaves the original script broken, with an unterminated string literal.**
 - **However, this doesn't prevent the subsequent script from being parsed and executed in the normal way.**